Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 This section will describe the actual FIDO authentication process, that is performed between the EAP-FIDO client and the FIDO authenticator.

-The client will use CTAP {{FIDO-CTAP2}} to communicate with the authenticator.
+The client will use CTAP2 {{FIDO-CTAP2}} to communicate with the authenticator.

-The Relying Party ID is configured or sent by the server.
+The Relying Party ID (RPID) is configured or sent by the server.
 For discussion on that see {{openquestions_rpid}}.
+If the expected RPID is explicitly configured, the client verifies that the RPID as sent matches exactly the RPID as configured.
+If the expected RPID is not explicitly configured, the client verifies that RPID as sent ends with the configured routing ID.

 The client data is a concatenation of two items.